Bias-Motivated Incident Report Form

 We live in a world where innocent people are sometimes targeted by others because of their race, ethnicity, sexual orientation, religion, age, or disability.
 To help create a safe and inclusive campus community it is important that we all participate in reporting bias motivated incidents and hate crimes.
 By reporting bias motivated incidents and hate crimes you will help WWU to develop interventions to decrease future incidents.
 Please see the Survivor Support section below to access confidential support services if you are the survivor of a bias motivated incident or hate crime.

-A bias-motivated incident, also known as a hate incident, is an act of conduct, speech, or expression, motivated partially or fully, by the offender’s bias against the perceived race, religion, disability, sexual orientation, gender identity, or ethnicity/national origin of a targeted person (University of Northern Colorado website).
+A bias-motivated incident, also known as a hate incident, is an act of conduct, speech, or expression, motivated partially or fully, by the offender’s bias against the perceived race, religion, disability, sexual orientation, gender identity, or ethnicity/national origin of a targeted person.
 The incident may be wholly or partly motivated by bias and may or may not meet legal standards to be labeled a criminal offense.
 Bias motivated incidents happen frequently and are largely underreported.
 All hate crimes are bias-motivated incidents.
 However, not all bias-motivated incidents are crimes.

 Both hate crimes and bias-motivated incidents occur on university and college campuses and negatively impact the ability of non-majority students to meet their educational goals in safe a welcoming environment.